adelicia-js/adelicia-js/README.md

 👩🏽‍💻 Web developer, with a passion for building beautiful UI and smooth user experiences.

+🏢 Working as a software developer intern at [Nimbly Technologies](https://hellonimbly.com/).

 ✍🏽 Currently going through the MERN stack, TypeScript, data science concepts and databases.

 ### Technical Skills